d12frosted/elpa-mirror/stable-melpa/suggest-readme.txt

+;;; Commentary:

-Suggest.el will find functions that give the output requested.
-It's a great way of exploring list, string and arithmetic functions.
+;; Suggest.el will find functions that give the output requested.
+It's ;; a great way of exploring list, string and arithmetic functions.